Enkidu-Chains/Ultimate-English-Irregular-Conjugation/README.md

 #### **Notes: UA Dictionary:**

-The link to the Cambrige Dictionary with Ukrainan translation.
+The link to the Cambridge Dictionary with Ukrainian  translation.

 ![UA Dictionary](images/UA%20Dictionary.png)